jumpingrivers/namer/README.md

 ## Installation

-You could, but shouldn't at the moment, install it via.
+You could, but shouldn't at the moment, install it via:

 ``` r
 remotes::install_github("lockedata/namer")